 Ingredients

-- 1 kg (2 pound) of clams with shells
+- 1 kg (2 pound) fresh clams, in their shells

-- 1 kg (2 pound) of mussels with shells
+- 1 kg (2 pound) fresh mussels, in their shells

 Instructions